rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 A PR may be considered for merge if it has a single ACK and has sat open for at least two weeks with no comments, questions, or NACKs.

+#### One ACK carve-out

+We reserve the right to merge PRs with a single ACK [0], at any time, if they match any of the following conditions:

+1. PR only touches CI i.e, only changes any of the `test.sh` scripts and/or stuff in `.github/workflows`.
+2. Non-content changing documentation fixes i.e., grammar/typos, spelling, full
+   stops, capital letters.
+Any change with more substance must still get two ACKs.
+3. Code moves that do not change the API e.g., moving error types to a private submodule and re-exporting them from the original module.
+Must not include any code changes except to import paths.
+This rule is more restrictive than the refactor carve-out.
+It requires absolutely no change to the public API.

+[0] - Obviously author and ACK'er must not be the same person.

 ## Coding conventions

 Library reflects Bitcoin Core approach whenever possible.